UX research plan

 Engaging with the right participants is vital for the success of your UX research project.
 In your research plan, you’ll need to outline the details of participant recruitment.
 We go into more detail about this in the UX participant recruitment chapter.

 First, clearly define the characteristics of the participants you’re seeking.
-Ensure that your selection aligns with your research goals and the specific questions you aim to answer.
+Make sure that your selection aligns with your research goals and the specific questions you aim to answer.
 By targeting individuals who represent your target audience, you’ll gather insights that are relevant and valuable.

 Next, describe your recruitment approach.
 Will you be leveraging a participant panel or reaching out to your own user base?
 Clearly outline the methods you’ll use to connect with potential participants.

 Don’t forget to address the topic of participant compensation.
-Explain how you’ll reward the individuals who contribute their time and insights to your research.
-Whether it’s financial compensation, incentives, or other forms of recognition, make it clear how participants will be compensated for their involvement.
+Explain how you’ll incentivize the individuals who contribute their time and insights to your research.
+Whether it’s financial compensation, gift cards, or other forms of recognition, make it clear how participants will be compensated for their involvement.

 Here’s an example to illustrate participant recruitment in a UX research plan:

 Participants: We’ll recruit participants who are active users of our mobile app and represent our target user demographic [include details], including both new and experienced users.